Open Bible Data Home About News OET Key

 בְּנ֖וֹת יְרוּשָׁלִָ֑ם

-The woman is using the possessive form to poetically describe where the young women (whom she calls daughters) live.
-The phrase daughters of Jerusalem refers to the young women who were from the city of Jerusalem (These are probably the same women as the “marriageable women” in 1:3 and the women referred to as “they” in 1:4).
-If your language would not use the possessive form for this, you could indicate the association between these young women and Jerusalem in a way that is natural in your language.
+The woman is using the possessive form to poetically describe where the young women (daughters) live.
+The phrase daughters of Jerusalem refers to the young women from the city of Jerusalem.
+(These are probably the same women as the “marriageable women” in 1:3 and “they” in 1:4).
+If your language would not use the possessive form for this, you could indicate the association between them in a way that is natural in your language.
 Alternate translation: “daughters from Jerusalem” or “young women from Jerusalem”

 Note 4 topic: figures-of-speech / simile